January 5, 2026

 Government Contractors and Other Designated Businesses

 When GovCon and related minority, veteran, and woman-owned firms consider M&A options, two issues commonly arise: the buyer pool is often limited, and strategic sales may result in the loss of a valuable set-aside status.
-These constraints can negatively impact a company’s sale value if a transaction can be consummated at all.
+These constraints can negatively impact a company’s sale value, even if a transaction can be consummated.

-Minority ESOP sales and even some majority transactions can be structured to help contractors preserve their status and secure fair market shareholder liquidity events.
+Minority ESOP sales, and even some majority transactions, can be structured to help contractors preserve their status and secure fair-market shareholder liquidity events.
 Furthermore, employee-owned, cost-plus vendors can benefit from an added incentive.
-ESOP contributions and dividends represent "allowable" expenses and are reimbursed by the government on cost-plus contracts.
+ESOP contributions and dividends are considered "allowable" expenses and are reimbursed by the government under cost-plus contracts.

-Unlike most M&A transactions, employee stock ownership plans offer potential benefits that go beyond a standard liquidity event.
 For many private and family-owned companies, it's challenging to pass up the opportunity to positively impact employees' lives and establish a lasting business legacy.
-An ESOP can represent the ultimate "thank you" to a workforce and a broader community that helped a company rise and flourish.
+An ESOP can serve as the ultimate thank you to the workforce and the broader community that helped a company rise and flourish.